Table of contents

 The trade-offs

 Domain hacks are fun and memorable, but they come with real drawbacks.
-Trust me — trying to explain betali.st to someone in conversation gets awkward fast.
-“It’s betali dot S-T… no, the dot goes before the S-T…” I had that exchange more times than I’d like to admit.
-They also rely on ccTLDs, which can have SEO implications and registration restrictions.
+I can’t count how many times I had to explain betali.st in conversation: “It’s betali dot S-T… no, the dot goes before the S-T…” It gets awkward fast.
+They also rely on ccTLDs, which can negatively affect SEO and come with registration restrictions.